Is Hoi An Worth Visiting? A Local’s Guide for 2026

 The Ancient Town in Hoi An is a UNESCO World Heritage Site, and with that designation comes a high level of tourism.
 This is true anywhere in the world.
 I’ve spoken to a lot of travelers who’ve visited only the Old Town and left feeling that Hoi An as a whole was too touristy or fake.

-If you do decide to visit Hoi An, be sure to make plans to explore outside the Old Town.
+If you do decide to visit Hoi An, be sure to explore outside the Old Town.
 You’ll acquire a much more wholesome perspective of Hoi An if you do.
 There are authentic experiences to be had all over Hoi An and a lot of genuine, lovely locals, apart from the often pushy street sellers in Old Town.

 Outside the La Siesta Hoi An Resort and Spa.